c-toolbox/C-Play/docs/index.md

 - Sync playback, loading and other properties between master and clients.

-- Playing audio is only available on master.
-C-Play support change of audio output, and is pre-built with support for "JACK", which opens for multi-channel low-latency output to for instance ASIO devices.
+- Playing audio is only available on master *(Support for node audio is added in 2.2, currently in beta)*.
+Change of audio output is supported, and C-Play is pre-built with "JACK", which opens for multi-channel low-latency output to for instance ASIO devices.

 - Loading external audio files as multiple tracks.